inform-us/requirements_specifications/informus/rules/Sedation (RASS).md

 1) RASS scores documented between 06:00 - 21.59 is valid for 75 minutes
 2) RASS scores documented between 22:00 - 05:59 is valid 255 minutes (4 hours & 15 minutes)

-## Classification Rules: (corresponds to the per patient chart)
+## Classification Rules:

-1. if 'is_ventilated' : 'not applicable'
+1. if 'is_ventilated': 'not applicable'
 2. Add is_sedated check when drugs available
 3. if 'has_valid_rass': missing'
-4. if 'has_valid_numerical_rass_target': 'below target' , 'above target', 'on target'
+4. if 'has_valid_numerical_rass_target': 'below target', 'above target', 'on target'
-5. if 'has_valid_entered_rass_target'] :'non-numerical'
+5. if 'has_valid_entered_rass_target']:'non-numerical'
 6. if non of the above rules: 'not set'

 ## Labelling Rule: (corresponds to the floor plans)